Where to travel in Italy in 2018

 Piazza dei Signori, the famous Venetian villas in the immediate outskirt of the city, and Teatro Olimpico, the swan song of Palladio and the world first enclosed theatre of the modern era, are not to be missed.

-Read more from Sara: The Rover in Leather Jacket
+Read more from Sara: My Dear Italia

 I hope we've inspired you to take some Italian city breaks this year?
 Which cities have caught your eye?